A PPA for sustainable concepts

 For over 20 years, Windkraft Simonsfeld has been active in the renewable energy sector, overseeing a broad portfolio of wind farms in Austria, a wind farm in Bulgaria, and a solar park in Slovakia.
 But it was Windkraft Simonsfeld’s longevity that created a new challenge for the company in 2016.

 To reduce the commercial risk, Windkraft Simonsfeld sells the energy it produces in tranches.
 “We decided to place the energy produced on different markets to protect ourselves from an array of different scenarios.
 This lets us avoid the risk of selling energy at the wrong time.
 We spread the risk and get good average prices.
-Beyond that, we can use information from the markets and from Next Kraftwerke to identify positive price developments and sell energy at the best time,” said Winter describing Windkraft Simonsfeld’s commercial concept.
+Beyond that, we can use information from the markets and from Next Kraftwerke to identify positive price developments and sell energy at the best time.
+We can lock in suitable trading products through Next Kraftwerke up to two weeks before the actual energy trade is made and can thus determine our own trading strategy,” said Winter describing Windkraft Simonsfeld’s commercial concept.

 Facts & Figures

 |Product:||PPA based trading concept|

 |Link to partner website:||More about the Windkraft Simonsfeld AG|